Origins of baseball: Early mentions of baseball

-Early baseball in America
+Early baseball in North America

 Charting the evolution of the game that became modern baseball is difficult before 1845.
-The Knickerbocker Rules describe a game that they had been playing for some time.
-But how long is uncertain and so is how the game had developed.
-Shane Foster was the first to come up with suspicions of how the origin came into effect.
+The Knickerbocker Rules describe a game that had been played for some time, but for how long is uncertain.
 There were once two camps.
 One, mostly English, asserted that baseball evolved from a game of English origin (probably rounders); the other, almost entirely American, said that baseball was an American invention (perhaps derived from the game of one-ol'-cat).
 Apparently they saw their positions as mutually exclusive.
-Some of their points seem more national loyalty than evidence: Americans tended to reject any suggestion that baseball evolved from an English game, while some English observers concluded that baseball was little more than their rounders without the round.
+Some of their points seem more national loyalty than evidence.

+Americans tended to reject any suggestion that baseball evolved from an English game, while some English observers concluded that baseball was little more than their rounders without the round.
 One English author went so far as to declare that the Knickerbocker Club comprised English expatriates who introduced "their" game to America for the first time in 1845.
 The Mills Commission, at the other extreme, created an "official" and entirely fictional All-American version attributing the game's invention to Abner Doubleday in 1839 at Cooperstown, New York (current site of the National Baseball Hall of Fame and Museum).

 Both were entirely wrong, since this much is clear: baseball, or a game called "base ball", had been played in America for many years by then.
 The earliest explicit reference to the game in America is from March 1786 in the diary of a student at Princeton, John Rhea Smith: "A fine day, play baste ball in the campus but am beaten for I miss both catching and striking the ball."
 There is a possible reference a generation older, from Harvard; describing the campus buttery in the 1760s, Sidney Willard wrote "Besides eatables, everything necessary for a student was there sold, and articles used in the playgrounds, such as bats, balls etc. ...
 Here it was that we wrestled and ran, played at quoits and cricket, and various games of bat and ball."

 A 1791 bylaw in Pittsfield, Massachusetts banned the playing of "any game of wicket, cricket, baseball, batball, football, cats, fives, or any other game played with ball" within 80 yards of the town meeting house to prevent damage to its windows.
 Worcester, Massachusetts outlawed playing baseball "in the streets" in 1816.